vitejs/vite/README.md

 - `vite build --cdn`: import `vue` from a CDN link in the built js.
 This will make the build faster, but overall the page payload will be larger because therer will be no tree-shaking for Vue APIs.

 Internally, we use a highly opinionated Rollup config to generate the build.
-There is currently intentionally no exposed way to configure the build -- we will likely tackle that at a later stage.
+The build is configurable by passing on most options to Rollup - check out `src/node/build.ts` for more details.

 ### API